DaveMielke/NBP/b2g/ui/doc/notes.rst

 When on an editable text field, any sequence of text within that field can be easily **selected**.
 This is how to do it:

 1) If necessary, use the Forward and Backward keys to pan to a place where the first character to be selected can be seen.

-2) Hold the Backward key while pressing the cursor routing key on the character that is to start the selection.
+2) Hold the Backward key while pressing the cursor routing key behind the character that's to start the selection.

 3) If necessary, use the Forward and Backward keys to pan to a place where the last character to be selected can be seen.

-4) Hold the Forward key while pressing the cursor routing key on the character that is to end the selection.
+4) Hold the Forward key while pressing the cursor routing key behind the character that's to end the selection.

-Using steps 1 and 2, the start of the selection can be changed at any time.
-Likewise, using steps 3 and 4, the end of the selection can be changed at any time.
-In fact, the end of the selection can be set before the start of the selection is set, i.e. steps 3 and 4 can be performed before steps 1 and 2 have been performed.
+Steps 1 and 2 may be reperformed at any time in order to change the start of the selection.
+Likewise, steps 3 and 4 may be reperformed at any time in order to change the end of the selection.
+In fact, the end of the selection can be set before the start of the selection has been set, i.e. steps 3 and 4 may be performed before steps 1 and 2 have been performed.

 The current text selection is highlighted via |the selection indicator|.
 Selecting text is useful in at least the following ways:

-* Typing a character deletes the selected text, puts the cursor where the selected text was, and then inserts the character at that point within the text.
+* Typing a character deletes the selected text, puts the cursor where the selected text was, and then inserts the typed character at that point.
   This, in other words, is an efficient way to replace old text with new text.
-Just select the old text and then start typing the new text.
+  Just select the old text, and then start typing the new text.

-* Pressing any of the delete keys (see `Editable Text Fields`_) deletes the selected text.
+* Pressing any of the delete keys (see `Editable Text Fields`_) removes all of the selected text.
 This, in other words, is an efficient way to delete a block of text.
-Just select it and then delete it.
+Just select it, and then delete it.

 If the start of the selection is set first, and if the cursor is after that character, then the selection is implicitly extended forward to (but not including) the character where the cursor is.
 This, for example, provides an easy way to delete or replace several characters that have just been typed.

 If the end of the selection is set first, and if the cursor is before that character, then the selection is implicitly extended back to (and including) the character where the cursor is.
 This, for example, provides an easy way to replace a word, line, paragraph, etc.

 Seek Bars
 ---------